About us and our Statement of Practice

 We take great joy celebrating tap dance.

-Tap dance is integral to jazz music and culture which have been shaped by the experience of oppression, slavery and segregation of Black people.
+Tap dance is an integral part of jazz culture, which has been shaped by the experience of oppression, slavery and segregation of Black people.

 Our practice is grounded in respect for tap dance as an art form, its roots deep in Black history and culture.
 Through our practice, we honour Black tap dancers and musicians on whose shoulders we stand, and for whose sacrifices we are forever grateful.